ithinkicancode/golem-fibonacci/README.md

 # Synopsis

-This project serves as an example/template for building an application using [WebAssembly Component Model](https://github.com/webassembly/component-model) (and in this case, an app for Ziverge's [Golem Cloud](https://www.golem.cloud/post/unveiling-golem-cloud).
+This project serves as an example/template for building an application using [WebAssembly Component Model](https://github.com/webassembly/component-model) (and in this case, an app for Ziverge's [Golem Cloud](https://www.golem.cloud/post/unveiling-golem-cloud)).
 It is my recommendation on how to structure such a project.

-## Problem statement

-The [`cargo-component`](https://github.com/bytecodealliance/cargo-component) project by Bytecode Alliance greatly smooths out the development process in building WebAssembly Component Model applications (in Rust).
-You will define your app's public data structures (records and enums) and function interfaces in a [`wit` (Wasm interface type)](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md) file, which is then used to generate the Rust bindings for your Wasm component.
-The generated code sits in a module somewhere inside the `target` directory.
-Running `cargo component build` will build a valid codebase successfully.

-Sadly, as of this writing, the regular Rust tooling (e.g. Clippy) lacks visibility to this module.
-As a result, red squiggly lines will likely appear in our IDE for any data types defined in the `wit` file.
-Additionally, `cargo test` will fail because it cannot resolve those references.

-This is the motivation of creating a project structure that allows us to follow the development process we have accustomed to: write and run tests locally, as well as running them on CI.

-Although discussing the merits (and the associated costs) of writing (and maintaining) tests is out of scope here, the ability to test our apps locally in this case can be quite desireable.
-Even though it's feasible to test and debug our apps directly in the cloud, the feedback loop of such practice is much slower, let alone the time wasted on rebuilding and redeploying apps.
-This project (template) makes it possible to run tests without having to change or disable regions of our Wasm component code merely for testing purposes.
-It's my current recommendation on building WASI apps until `cargo-component` improves (or better alternatives become available).

 Before I start the walkthrough and explain the project structure, make sure you have set up Rust's toolchain and installed `cargo-component`.
 Please refer to [Golem Cloud documentation](https://www.golem.cloud/learn/rust) for instructions.